Daetalus/Hydrogen/README.md

 Hydrogen is a small, lightweight programming language with C-style syntax.
 It's intepreted, dynamically typed, and sports a blazingly fast tracing JIT compiler, along with an easy to use C API, allowing you to quickly embed Hydrogen in your own programs.

  The core language and standard library are written in C and have no external dependencies.
-The tests are in C++ and use the [Google Testing Framework](https://github.com/google/googletest).
+The tests are written using a small custom testing framework.
 The runtime tests are executed using a custom Python script.

 ## Example